BPS Lie algebras, perverse filtrations and shuffle algebras: Perverse Filtrations

 which is precisely the statement that $\Psi(\alpha)$ satisfies property \eqref{eqn:propertyCoHA2}.
 Similarly, by the induction hypothesis on $\bn$, the commutativity of diagram \eqref{diag2} implies that $\Psi(\alpha)$ satisfies property \ref{eqn: propertyCoHA3}.
 Thus by Proposition \ref{prop:key2}, $\Psi(\alpha) \in P^d(\mathcal{A}_Q)$ and we are done.

 \end{proof}

-Although the morphism $\Psi$ is generally well behaved, it is only known to be injective in special cases.
+Although the morphism $\Psi$ is generally well behaved, it fails to be injective when the monodromy on vanishing cycles cohomology is non-trivial.
 In those cases when it is injective, we now show that then in fact $\Psi$ is strict, in the sense of \eqref{eqn:strict}.
 This will allow us to compare $\fg^T_{Q,W}$ with $\fg^T_Q$.

 \begin{proposition}

 If $\Psi$ is injective, then

 for all $d \geq 1$. \end{proposition}